arcusmaximus/YTSubConverter/README.md

 ![Outlines](images/outlines.png)

 You'll notice that each .ass shadow can turn into one of four different YouTube shadow types: glow (same as outline), bevel, soft shadow and hard shadow.
 You can even combine multiple shadow types if you want - just choose from the checkboxes in the conversion UI.
-This is also where you can configure current word highlighting for karaoke ([example video](https://www.youtube.com/watch?v=il4cAeVzZwI)).
+This is also where you can configure current word highlighting for karaoke.

 ![Style options](images/style-options.png)